-An examination can be arranged at a teacher’s studio provided there are guaranteed entry fees totalling a minimum of £677 per day from April 2021.
-Half days must be consecutive to a full day of the same genre, and the minimum fee for the half-day is £577.
-For example; 1.5 days is £1254, 2 days is £1930.
+An examination can be arranged at a teacher’s studio provided there are guaranteed entry fees totalling a minimum of £732 per day.
+Half days must be consecutive to a full day of the same genre, and the minimum fee for the half-day is £632.
+For example, 1.5 days is £1364 and 2 days is £1,464.

-A rebate of 10% will be allowed outside of peak periods on entries totalling over £838 per day, providing the timetable and fees are submitted through Quest a minimum of four weeks prior to your exam date.
-Peak and non-peak period exam dates are on the website here.
+A rebate of 10% will be applied outside of peak periods on entries totalling over £906 providing the timetable and fees are submitted through Quest a minimum of four weeks prior to your exam date.
+Peak and non-peak period exam dates are on the website.

-For exams of two or more days, the rebate can only be taken on each day that totals over £832.
-For example, if your first-day totals £840 and your second-day totals £675, the discount applies on the first day only.
+For exams of two or more days, the rebate can only be taken on each day that totals over £906.

-Applications for examination sessions are made through QUEST.
+Applications for both traditional and remote examination sessions are made through QUEST.

 You will receive an acknowledgement from QUEST that the application has been approved.
 Once we have allocated an examiner to your session you will receive an email from Quest to confirm your examiner has been booked.
 If you have not heard from us regarding your examination after 28 days, please contact the UK Examinations department.